asifnawazminhas/asifnawazminhas.github.io/_posts/Other/2024-11-06-Upgrading-tty-shell.md

 To have autocomplete on a Linux machine, you can also use:

 - <a href="https://github.com/brightio/penelope" target="_blank">penelope</a>

 ```shell
 # Clone the repo, go to the directory and use the command:
 ./penelope.py 5555 -i eth0

 # For more guidance, go to the repo.
 ```

+### Conclusion

+Upgrading to a TTY shell with autocomplete makes working on target systems much easier for pentesters.
+It helps you type commands faster, find past commands quickly, and move around more efficiently.
+This saves time and reduces mistakes, making the job smoother and simpler.
+Whether you’re working on Linux or Windows, having an upgraded shell makes interacting with the system more comfortable and productive.